minusInfinite/project-1/README.md

 >
 > I WANT to search for lyrics to music I remember
 >
-> SO THAT I can find what some has been stuck into my head
+> SO THAT I can find the name and tune to the song repeating in my head

 ## Acceptance Criteria